chrisvasqm/knexdemo/README.md

 ```

 > [!NOTE]
-> Alternatively, you can install PostgreSQL in your local machine manually.
+> Alternatively, you can install PostgreSQL on your local machine manually.

 ### Required